abdouu12/abdouu12.github.io/_posts/2025-03-26-baremetal_programming.md

 .size Default_Handler, .-Default_Handler
 ```

-that's the startup code done.
+That's the startup code done.

-moving on to the linker script.
+Moving on to the linker script.

-## the memory layout:
+## The memory layout:

-the linker script is critical. it tells the toolchain exactly where every section lives in Flash and SRAM so the startup code can find it. ```.text, .data, .bss```, the vector table— all of them are defined here. if the addresses are wrong, the MCU will boots into chaos.for syntax your friend is :[text](https://sourceware.org/binutils/docs/ld/Scripts.html)
+The linker script is critical. it tells the toolchain exactly where every section lives in Flash and SRAM so the startup code can find it. ```.text, .data, .bss```, the vector table— all of them are defined here. if the addresses are wrong, the MCU will boots into chaos.for syntax your friend is :[text](https://sourceware.org/binutils/docs/ld/Scripts.html)

-there are three important parts of the linker script: the memory section where we define the sizes and addresses of the FLASH and RAM, defining the stack pointer, and the SECTIONS block for he .isr_vector, .text , .data, etc
+There are three important parts of the linker script: the memory section where we define the sizes and addresses of the FLASH and RAM, defining the stack pointer, and the SECTIONS block for he .isr_vector, .text , .data, etc

-make reset_handler the default program-entry symbol.
+Make reset_handler the default program-entry symbol.
 ```ld
 ENTRY(reset_handler)
 ```

-starting with the memory section: through the datasheet, the FLASH has a length of 512K while the SRAM has a length of 128K, The flags (r/x/w) say whether the region is readable, writable, executable.
+Starting with the memory section: through the datasheet, the FLASH has a length of 512K while the SRAM has a length of 128K, The flags (r/x/w) say whether the region is readable, writable, executable.